jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

   * Enable and start the Webserver Service
 * Attach two additional virtual disks
 * Format and create a mount point called ```/mnt/disk2``` and ```/mnt/disk3``` using LVM and XFS
-  * Create an LVM volume PVs, VG, and LGs and a single LG with XFS on this volume.
+  * Create an LVM volume: PVs, VG, and LGs and a single LG and format with XFS on this logical volume.
   * Using the sample in chapter 11, create a systemd .mount file to mount this partition at boot time
   * You will need to install the proper package to use XFS
 * Choose one of the Secrets Management methods discussed in Chapter 13.